 I’ve heard about Access To Work, what is it and how can it support my wish to employ a person with a learning disability?

 Access to work is a publicly funded employment support programme that aims to help those with disabilities to start or sustain employment.
 Access to work can help to pay for any additional support needed because of a disability or long term health condition.
 It can provide practical and financial support, including:

 - Funding for additional travel costs to and from work e.g. taxi’s, for those who are unable to use public transport

 - An interpreter or signer for those with hearing impairments

 - Job coach to provide those with learning disabilities with practical 1:1 support at work

 What types of jobs do people with a learning disability often do?

 People with a learning disability are all individuals with different skills so they will be able to do many different kinds of jobs.
-While we would encourage you to keep an open mind about what each individual can offer, there are some general guidelines about the sort of jobs you might be able to open up to candidates with a learning disability.
+While we would encourage you to keep an open mind about what each individual can offer, there are some general guidelines (PDF) about the sort of jobs you might be able to open up to candidates with a learning disability.